 top of page

-HICAT Frequently Asked Questions
+Our Frequently Asked Questions

 Short answer: Yes!
 Industry recognition and approval is essential for holistic therapist training courses.

 Long answer: There is a wide range of holistic and complementary therapy modalities that do not fit into the Government Training Frameworks in most countries.
-These include Yoga, Holistic Counselling, Empowerment Coaching, Meditation Teaching, Art Therapy and Holistic Integrated Creative Arts Therapies, just to name a few.
+These include Yoga, Holistic Counselling, Empowerment Coaching, Meditation Teaching, Creative Therapy and Holistic Integrated Creative Arts Therapies, just to name a few.
 There is a misconception that these modalities are unregulated, but they are, in fact, industry-regulated or self-regulated.

 Courses for modalities that are industry-regulated instead of government-regulated do not provide a nationally recognized/government-accredited qualification.
 These courses provide graduates with an internationally approved and industry-recognized qualification, which meets the requirements to practice as a therapist under these modalities, join industry associations and get professional indemnity and liability insurance.